Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Yes, sir."

-"Champion Meereo...whatever we need to achieve this, please provide it.
+"Champion Meereo... whatever we need to achieve this, please provide it.
 Sergeant Regaari, you should rejoin your squad and - Yes, Sister Niral?"

 Niral had abandoned all pretense of Gaoian civilization in her bustling around the base.
 The young intelligence analyst had reverted to four-paw running just like the males, and had even resorted to carrying her tablet in her mouth - a sure sign that she understood perfectly just how dire things really were.

 She reared to her feet and plucked the tablet from between her teeth.

-"You...may want to see this, Admiral," she declared, and handed it over.
+"You... may want to see this, Admiral," she declared, and handed it over.

 Knight took it and frowned at the screen.

 *\<:-)\>*

-___
+---

 **Date Point: 14y AV**
 **Planet Akyawentuo, Unclaimed Space, Near 3Kpc Arm**